Supercapacitor Working, Applications, Advantages, Disadvantages, and Future

 Supercapacitor/Ultracapacitor/Electrical Double Layer Capacitor(EDLC)

-Supercapacitor is a device which can store electrical energy quickly and discharge slowly.
-We know that the normal capacitors like Electrolytic Capacitor, Ceramic Capacitor etc can store electrical energy very quickly and discharge also very quickly but the supercapacitor does not the same.
+Supercapacitor is a device that can store electrical energy quickly and discharge slowly.
+We know that the normal capacitors like Electrolytic Capacitors, Ceramic Capacitor, etc can store electrical energy very quickly and discharge also very quickly but the supercapacitor does not the same.
 The Supercapacitor is also called Ultracapacitor or Electrical Double Layer Capacitor(EDLC).
-In this post, we are going to now the applications, advantages, disadvantages of Supercapacitor.
+In this post, we are going to know the applications, advantages, and disadvantages of Supercapacitor.

 What is the difference between Supercapacitor and Normal Capacitor?

-1. A normal capacitor has dielectric material but the supercapacitor has not dielectric material.
+1. A normal capacitor has dielectric material but the supercapacitor has no dielectric material.

-2. The supercapacitor has an electrolyte solution but the normal capacitor has not the electrolyte solution.
+2. The supercapacitor has an electrolyte solution but the normal capacitor does not have the electrolyte solution.

 3. In a normal capacitor, the dielectric materials provide the insulation between the plates or electrodes but in Supercapacitor a separator is used to provide insulation between electrodes.

-4. The charging and discharging rate of a normal capacitor are very fast but in case of a supercapacitor, the charging rate is very fast but the discharging rate is slow.
+4. The charging and discharging rates of a normal capacitor are very fast but in the case of a supercapacitor, the charging rate is very fast but the discharging rate is slow.

-5. The voltage capacity of the supercapacitor is very low usually 2.7V but the normal capacitors like electrolytic capacitors are available of very high voltage rating.
+5. The voltage capacity of the supercapacitor is very low usually 2.7V but the normal capacitors like electrolytic capacitors are available of very high voltage ratings.

 6. The capacitance of the supercapacitor is very high generally above 500F are used.